aaronbloomfield/slp/docs/rubyrails-getting-started.md

 Install Ruby and Rails
 ----------------------

 Note that Ruby is the programming language, and Rails is the framework.
+When all is completed, you ***MUST*** have Ruby version 2.1.2 installed and Rails 4.1.5 installed.
+It's okay if you have a different patch level version (i.e., Ruby 2.1.3 or rails 4.1.6, for example), but you can't have a different minor or major version.

 If you are running this on the VirtualBox image, then this step has already been performed.